jeremyakers/tch-patient-360-demo/README.md

 - Select the branch (for example, `main`)
 - Ref: Snowflake docs – Create a Git workspace: https://docs.snowflake.com/en/user-guide/ui-snowsight/workspaces#label-create-a-git-workspace

-Workspace execution path
-- The orchestrator executes files directly from your Workspace so your edits run without re‑fetching from Git.
-It uses the Snowflake workspace URI form:
-  - Example: `EXECUTE IMMEDIATE FROM 'snow://workspace/USER$.PUBLIC."tch-patient-360-demo"/versions/live/sql/99_verification.sql';`
-  - You can adjust these in `sql/00_master.sql` via `workspace_name`.

 3) Open and run the orchestrator
 - Open `sql/00_master.sql` in the Workspace
 - Set parameters as needed near the top: